Links on SoundGuys may earn us a commission. Learn more.

 My favorite button feature on the AONIC 215 Gen 2 is rather simple: volume adjustment is a single tap-and-hold gesture—the right ear is volume up and the left, volume down.
 In use, the volume control feels more intuitive than it sounds.
 It’s similar to holding the volume button on your phone for as long as you need to turn it up or down.

 You can’t reassign the volume controls, which means it’s not as accessible if you’re only want to use one earbud at a time.
 Perhaps making this feature remappable would serve everyone better, but this is still an improvement over the previous generation AONIC 215, which does not have volume controls.
+Otherwise, you can assign virtually every command in the app, more on that below.

 Should you download ShurePlus PLAY app?